 In 225 another arch was built at the western entrance to the town.

 The eastern side of the hill where Thugga is located is rather steep and the expansion of the town required extensive terracing.
-The main entrance of several houses was at the upper storey and steps led to the peristilium, the courtyard around which the house was structured.
+The main entrance of several houses was at the upper storey and steps led to the peristyle, the colonnaded courtyard around which the house was structured.
 The House of Trifolium was a large complex which must have belonged to very rich owners; today they might be turning in their graves due to the fact that their home is dubbed as the "Brothel of Thugga", because of a relief depicting a phallus found in the street leading to the house.
 In general these reliefs had an apotropaic (to avert bad luck) purpose and were placed even on the gates of towns (see Porta Minore at Alatri).

 (left) Round hall of House of Trifolium; (right) Museum of Bardo: mosaic portraying Cyclopes working on Zeus' thunderbolt (late IIIrd century AD)

 The house is named Trifolium (clover) because of three adjoining round halls which were the reception and dining rooms.
 The building is dated late IIIrd century.
 The property most likely included adjoining small baths where a mosaic portraying the Forge of Vulcan was found.
-It is a rather large mosaic (now at the Museum of Bardo) which shows Brontès, Stéropès et Pyracmon, three Cyclopes, working on Zeus' thunderbolt with the assistance of Vulcan (partially visible seated, on the lower left corner).
+It is a rather large mosaic which shows Brontès, Stéropès et Pyracmon, three Cyclopes, working on Zeus' thunderbolt with the assistance of Vulcan (partially visible seated, on the lower left corner).
 The alignment of the Cyclopes along the same axis must have required very careful planning and execution of the mosaic.
 The result is still impressive after 1800 years and one can feel the sweat on the Cyclopes' bodies and imagine the noise of their hammering.

 Licinian Baths: (left) Entrance Hall; (right) details of its mosaics

-Vitruvius, the author of De Architectura, a treaty on architecture which was rediscovered in 1414 and influenced many Renaissance architects, gave precise guidelines on the orientation of the baths and in particular of the calidarium.
+Vitruvius, the author of De Architectura, a treatise on architecture which was rediscovered in 1414 and influenced many Renaissance architects, gave precise guidelines on the orientation of the baths and in particular of the calidarium.
 In order to minimize the cost of heating, he recommended that the hall should receive plenty of sunlight and therefore should be facing south and possibly south-west because people went to the baths in the early afternoon.
 The calidarium of the Licinian Baths was built in line with Vitruvius' recommendations.

 The area beneath the baths was terraced during the reign of Emperor Gallienus to build a series of houses.